RyanCCollins/restaurant-reviewer-api/README.md

 A restaurant review application with a focus on accessibility.
 Accesses JSON files containing restaurant information (including name, a photograph, address, cuisine type and operating hours) as well as JSON files containing review information for each restaurant (name of reviewer, date of review, 5-star rating and comments).
 Includes an application header, and a menu providing multiple ways to filter the restaurants (by cuisine, by location, etc).
 When viewing a specific restaurant, current reviews are displayed along with a form for the user to submit their own review.

 ## About
-This project is the backend only for the project and serves and persists JSON data to the front end application via a RESTful API.
+This project is the api / backend only for the project and serves and persists JSON data to the front end application via a RESTful API.

 ### Installing